-Lasting consequences of World War II means more illness, less education for survivorsJanuary 21st, 2014 in Psychology & Psychiatry /
+Lasting consequences of World War II means more illness, less education for survivorsJanuary 21, 2014 in Medicine & Health / Psychology & Psychiatry

 A novel examination of the long-lasting consequences that World War II had on continental Europeans finds that living in a war-torn country increased the likelihood of a number of physical and mental problems later in life.